yousty/pg_eventstore/README.md

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+To run admin UI web server - run `puma` in your terminal.
+By default it will start web server on `http://0.0.0.0:9292`.

 ### Benchmarks